google/fhir-gateway/README.md

-- **AllowedQueriesChecker**: There are URL requests that the server can allow without going through an access checker. [`AllowedQueriesChecker`](https://github.com/google/fhir-access-proxy/blob/main/server/src/main/java/com/google/fhir/proxy/AllowedQueriesChecker.java) compares the incoming request with a configured set of allowed-queries.
+- **AllowedQueriesChecker**: There are URL requests that the server can allow without going through an access checker. [`AllowedQueriesChecker`](https://github.com/google/fhir-access-proxy/blob/main/server/src/main/java/com/google/fhir/proxy/AllowedQueriesChecker.java) is a special `AccessChecker` that compares the incoming request with a configured set of allowed-queries.
 The intended use of this checker is to override all other access-checkers for certain user-defined criteria.
 The user defines their criteria in a config file and if the URL query matches an entry in the